TrevorGlascock/Glasscard-flashcards/README.md

 WIP Full-Stack React Flashcard app

-**### TODO:**
-- Debug unexpected failing tests _(Perhaps my new way of rendering broke a few that were already passing)_.
-- Need to add cleanup functions to each of the useEffectHooks to prevent data leaks.
+### **TODO:**
 - Refactor for comments and readability.
-- Separate FormTemplate into DRY and readable subcomponents
+- Separate FormTemplate into DRY and readable subcomponents, and add cleanup to the relevant API calls.
+- Remove the listDecks API call in the DeleteButton and FormTemplate Components.
 - Add personal flair and color scheme to the project and clean up it's style.
 - Turn the loading message into a buffering animation.